Manhattan DA subpoenas Trump Org over hush money payments

-NEW YORK (AP) - Just weeks after federal prosecutors revealed they were through investigating hush money paid to protect President Donald Trump from adultery allegations, the probe has been picked back up by state prosecutors in New York City.
+NEW YORK (AP) - Just weeks after federal prosecutors revealed they were through investigating hush money paid to protect President Donald Trump from allegations of adultery, the probe has been picked back up by state prosecutors in New York City.

-The Trump Organization received a subpoena Thursday from the office of Manhattan District Attorney Cyrus R. Vance Jr., according to an attorney for the company.
+The president’s family business, the Trump Organization, received a subpoena Thursday from the office of Manhattan District Attorney Cyrus R. Vance Jr., according to an attorney for the company.

-Trump Organization lawyer Marc L. Mukasey called it “a political hit job.”
+“This is a political hit job,” said the lawyer, Marc L. Mukasey, in an email.
+“It’s just harassment of the President, his family, and his business, using subpoenas and leaks as weapons.
+We will respond as appropriate.”

-It was for records related to payments that former Trump lawyer Michael Cohen helped arrange to the porn actress Stormy Daniels after she claimed she had an affair with Trump.
+The subpoena, first reported by The New York Times, was for records related to payments that former Trump lawyer Michael Cohen helped arrange to the porn actress Stormy Daniels after she claimed she had an affair with Trump.

 Sign up for Daily Newsletters